MaccccD/Berb-Hike-Game/README.md

 ii.
 Select the "Download Zip" option.
 This will download the zip version of the game.

 iii.
-Once the zip has finished downloading, Unzip the project via right-clicking >>> extract files >> unzip.
+Once the zip has finished downloading, Unzip the project via right-clicking >>> extract all files >> extract.

 iv.
 Double click on the ".exe" file and play :)